Loading...

 • Use multi-rate pipelines: 60 FPS pose → 10 FPS detect → 1 FPS heavy classify.

-• Fallback: degrade gracefully to static overlays and photo annotations.
+• Fallback gracefully to static overlays and photo annotations.

 AR pipeline showing multi-rate processing.